Vishwjeet-Feb/functions/README.md

 *****
 ## 4. getElementAttrValue :

-Returns the value of the specified attribute of an element.
+Retrieves and returns the value of the specified attribute (attrName) of the HTML element identified by eleName.

 ### Syntax